-For information concerning the cooperative program in Secondary School Teaching with the School of Education write to the School of Education, College of William and Mary.
+For additional information regarding requirements, consult the Department of Biology Graduate Handbook (available upon request).
+For information concerning the Cooperative Program in Secondary School Teaching with the School of Education write to the School of Education, College of William and Mary.